Skip to main content

 How Much Does Remote Bookkeeping Cost Compared to In-House?

 Small businesses represent 99.9 percent of all U.S. businesses, and managing overhead is central to their survival.
 Hiring an in-house bookkeeper carries salary, benefits, and software costs.
-The Bureau of Labor Statistics reports a median annual wage of $47,440 for bookkeeping, accounting, and auditing clerks in May 2023, before benefits and payroll taxes.
+The Bureau of Labor Statistics reports a median annual wage of $49,210 for bookkeeping, accounting, and auditing clerks in May 2024, before benefits and payroll taxes typically add 20 to 30 percent more.
 Quality virtual bookkeeping usually runs $300 to $800 per month, saving 50 to 70 percent while often providing a deeper team.
 McKinsey’s American Opportunity Survey found that 58 percent of employed Americans can work remotely at least one day a week, so remote bookkeeping is now a proven model rather than an experiment.
-To see how it fits, visit our small business bookkeeping hub, and compare options in outsourced bookkeeping services, virtual bookkeeper for small businesses, and the advantages of outsourcing your bookkeeping.
+To see how it fits, visit our small business bookkeeping hub, and compare options in outsourced bookkeeping services and virtual bookkeeper for small businesses.

 5 Transformative Benefits of Outsourced Bookkeeping